dxaginfo/rulebook-bot/README.md

 When a user asks a question, the application sends the question along with the rules context to the OpenAI API, which generates a response based on the provided information.

+## New Features in Latest Update

+- **Enhanced Rule Details**: Added comprehensive rule information including historical context
+- **Visual Rule Illustrations**: Added visual examples for common rules
+- **Search Functionality**: Implemented search within the quick rule reference
+- **Rule Categorization**: Rules are now organized by category for easier browsing
+- **Improved UI/UX**: Better layout and interaction design for all components

 ## Future Enhancements

 - Add a larger dataset of NBA rules and regulations
-- Implement search functionality to find specific rules
+- Implement advanced search functionality to find specific rules
 - Add user authentication for personalized experiences
 - Include video examples of rules in action
 - Implement a feedback system to improve responses over time
+- Add rule comparison feature
+- Support for multiple basketball rule sets (NBA, FIBA, NCAA, etc.)

 ## License